-Rest assured that the nominee director does not need to hold qualifying shares to be recognised as a director.
+Rest assured that the nominee director does not need to hold qualifying shares to be recognized as a director.
 In the same vein, the nominee will not have any operational or functional role.
 Other executive directors can be appointed to manage day-to-day operations, and you can limit a nominee’s ability to influence your company through a written agreement with them, which clearly spells out their responsibilities and curtails their authority.

 The ND Agreement is a formal agreement between the Singapore company and the nominee.
 It protects both parties by ensuring that (a) the nominee cannot be held accountable for decisions made by the company’s board and (b) the nominee cannot make any decisions that can impact the company.

 However, even with the ND Agreement, the nominee is still bound by Singapore’s laws, and they are expected to act in the best interests of the company they represent.